ACFR-RPG/mtrx5700-resources/quickstarts/turtlebot3.md

 # ROBOTIS Turtlebot 3

 ROBOTIS provides excellent documentation for an initial set-up of the Turtlebot 3.
-We direct your to their documentation [found here](https://emanual.robotis.com/docs/en/platform/turtlebot3/bringup/#bringup).
+We direct your to their documentation [found here](https://emanual.robotis.com/docs/en/platform/turtlebot3/bringup/#bringup). **WARNING: Please ensure you click on 'Humble' for the correct instructions.**

 ## On-board Compute
 The Turtlebot 3's used in this course are equipped with a Raspberry Pi 3 Model B+.
 This does have enough compute for basic computer vision and data processing on-board.
 It is recommended that you do as much processing on-board the Turtlebot as possible to avoid latency over your network connection.